Tom Scott (painter, born 1928)

-Tom Scott (1928–2013) was an American Abstract painter, teacher and arts administrator.
+Thomas Scott (1928–2013) was an American Abstract painter, teacher and arts administrator.
 His career, spanning six decades, included architecture, sculpture, furniture design, photography and video and demonstrated an underlying conviction that painting needed to embrace change to remain vital.
 He was represented by Hilda Carmel Gallery(1961–1963), Henri Gallery (1963–1965), Studio Gallery (1986–1987) and Touchstone Gallery (1987–1999) His work is held in the collections of the University of Alabama, the Hunter Museum and UMBC as well as private collections throughout the USA and Europe.
 He retired from Maryland Institute College of Art as Dean of the Graduate Division in 1976.

 Early life and education

 He was born in Chicago Illinois, to Marguerite and Walter Scott and attended Hinsdale Township High School (1942–1946).
 He joined the US Army Medical Corps, working as an art therapist with returning veterans (1946–1948) and attended the Art Institute of Chicago under the G.I.
 Bill receiving a BFA in Painting (1948–1952).
 He worked in Tennessee as an architectural and industrial designer for modernist Architect Hubert Bebb (1952–1955), taught at Arrowmont School of Arts and Crafts (1954–1955), was a visiting lecturer in art at the University of Tennessee, Knoxville (1955) and was a regular visitor to Black Mountain College.